jenjordan96/python-labs/README.md

 - **Lab 5:** User Input to File (with Read-Back Confirmation)

 ## About Me:
-I'm learning step-by-step, brick-by-brick — combining IT fundamentals with real coding practice to build a strong, professional foundation.
+I'm learning step-by-step, combining IT fundamentals with real coding practice to build a strong, professional foundation.

 Follow along as I continue to grow! 💻📚